-This summer recipe for how to make rustic tomato pie will have your tastebuds rejoicing with this fresh and savory appetizer.
+I have the BEST southern tomato pie recipe.
+It’s so good that your tastebuds will be rejoicing with this fresh and savory appetizer.
 I was inspired by a magazine clipping my mom had in her recipe book for a tomato tart from Midwest Living.
 She has made it for years, and I have tweaked it from time to time but it always turns out wonderfully.

 Items needed to make this recipe: